 If you find yourself tired during the day, you may suffer from sleep apnea.
 This is a condition that interrupts an individual’s sleeping pattern numerous times during the night, forcing them to wake up.

 Yet this dangerous condition remains hidden to many — they may have no recollection of the multiple arousals that have disrupted their sleep.
 However, their partner or spouse is often the one who may notice that something is amiss.

 That is why it is important to have the condition diagnosed and treated as soon as you have an inkling of it.
-But did you know that our dental specialists can help you with sleep apnea?

 What Is Sleep Apnea?

 Many people snore when the airway becomes partially obstructed by the tongue or esophageal tissues as they sleep, causing vibrations.
 As the obstruction worsens, obstructive sleep apnea (OSA) occurs, resulting in episodes of breaking issues from short of breath to the loss of it altogether.
 This results in a momentarily roused from sleep.